 Instead of waiting and feeling the slow escalation of my rage, what I should have done was leave at the required time and enjoy myself.
 No matter what, it’s important to know your limits and take care of yourself first.

 5. Listen.
 Really listen.

-When I asked Tom for his input on this blog post, he said “In general, one of the biggest hindrances to communication is poor listening skills.”
+When I asked my partner for his input on this blog post, he said “In general, one of the biggest hindrances to communication is poor listening skills.”
 When someone tells you what they need, hear them the first time.
 Listening isn’t just the simple act of acknowledging what is said — when travelling with your partner, it means taking to steps to help your SO get what they need.

 On that same Paris trip, we went to Nuit Blanche — the dusk ’til dawn art festival.
 By 3am I thought my feet were going to fall off.
-A combination of lack of sleep and being a big ass baby resulted in me throwing a tantrum (sitting on the ground and everything), refusing to move until Tom agreed to go home immediately.
+A combination of lack of sleep and being a big ass baby resulted in me throwing a tantrum (sitting on the ground and everything), refusing to move until he agreed to go home immediately.
 Am I embarrassed in hindsight?
 Yes.
 Could it have been avoided?
 Yes.
 All we needed to do was sit down somewhere instead of getting caught up trying to ‘see everything’.